-There are several multitouch gestures that have become common to resize, rotate and move objects on the GUI.
+There are several multitouch gestures that have become de facto standards to specify how to resize, rotate and move objects on the GUI.
 This gestures are available in the Microsoft Surface and the Apple iPhone, and in many other actual systems.
 Touching an object with two or more fingers and approaching them reduces the size of an object.
-And putting the fingers apart increases the object's size.
+Putting the fingers apart increases the object's size.
 Touching an object with several fingers and rotating them, or using one as pivot and rotating the other one, rotates the object.
 Touching an object with several fingers and dragging is used for scrolling (see fig. A.1 for some graphical example drafts).